Pineapple Upside Down Cobbler for Two

 Pineapple upside down cobbler for two combines two classic desserts: pineapple upside down cake and an easy summer cobbler!
 This small batch dessert recipe combines juicy pineapple chunks and sweet maraschino cherries to make a gooey filling.
 And the tender cobbler top is the best of a buttery biscuit and sweet cake!

-And if I haven’t tempted you enough with this pineapple cobbler for two, I will leave you with this: a cobbler dessert is incredibly versatile.
+And if I haven’t tempted you enough, I will leave you with this: a cobbler dessert is incredibly versatile.
 The sky is nearly the limit when imagining a fruity filling with biscuit topping.
-Take my chocolate stone fruit cobbler and white peach gluten free cobbler as examples.
+So here’s to summer and what may be one of the easiest desserts.

 Now that you have your filling ready – yes, it’s that easy – set it aside while you make the cobbler topping.